 Construction was in phases.
 The present Lady Chapel was dedicated in 1955, and the main church opened in 1960, as the Lady Chapel was outgrown.
 The combined worship area is very spacious, light, open, and flexible, with chairs rather than pews.
-There are newly installed AV screens enabling us to worship in a variety of ways.

 In addition, there is a large entrance lobby with level access, a lounge, a large hall with a stage, a kitchen, and an accessible toilet.
 The new parish office is at the end of the hall nearest the street entrance, and has independent access.